 And yet, you still can’t seem to get out of this cycle.

-In order to understand it, you have to look past the content of the fights, past the words to see what’s really happening.
+In order to understand how your couple's communication has ended up here, you have to look past the content of the fights, past the words to see what’s really happening.
 What is going on underneath?
-This isn’t an easy task and this is one way therapy can help.
+This isn’t an easy task and this is one way couple's therapy can help.

 When an emotional need is not met, we become angry, sad, defensive.
 We may feel alone, hurt and abandoned and react in a way that is really just us trying to protect ourselves from further hurt.
 However, the way we enact this protectiveness is not necessarily productive.
 Our self-protection takes the form of minimizing our partner, lashing out, isolating ourselves, using substances, numbing, holding on to every past offense and almost expecting to be hurt or disappointed so we’re not caught off guard, so we’re not stung by the surprise of being hurt, so we’re “prepared.”
 We don’t trust our partner not to hurt us again, so we put a wall up.